-It’s so hard for me to accept many people who can remember what the tories have done to poor people over the years.
+It’s hard for me to accept many people who can remember what The Tories have done to poor people over the years.
 And still, they voted the tories in, with such a large majority too!

-It’s tough for me to accept that there are many low paid manual type workers, who don’t understand business and the skills used in marketing.
-If they did, they would see how the government and the successful, produce a lot of marketing to influence large sways of the population.
+It’s tough for me to accept that many low-paid manual workers don’t understand business and the skills used in marketing.
+If they did, they would see how the government and the successful produce a lot of marketing to influence the population.

 For example, this year, while everyone talked about COVID-19 and Brexit, our right-wing government slipped in a ban that no left-wing books should be available at our schools.

-It’s so important the next generation realises that there are many different views on things that matter.
+It’s so important that the next generation realises that many different views on things matter.
 If our youth have a balanced education, they are more likely to have a balanced opinion.

 And before you think I’m talking about politics and whether you should become a socialist or libertarian, I’m not, I’m talking about the environment and all of its problems.

 If we’re determined to fix the world and its environmental problems, we need to raise a population with a well-rounded education.
 That isn’t solely focused on money.

 COVID-19, in my eyes, is a blessing, as it gives our world some time to rest and rejuvenate.
 I know it’s easy for me to say this, as I haven’t got the threat of becoming homeless anytime soon.
 But I think; it’s down to getting the masses educated for us all to have a better future.